On compression rate of quantum autoencoders: Control design, numerical and experimental realization: Conclusion

 \section{Conclusion}

 We investigated the maximal compression rate of a quantum autoencoder and found that it is bounded by the maximum sum of partial eigenvalues of the density operator representation of the input states.
 A closed-loop learning control framework was proposed to find the control fields for achieving the optimal compression rate, and numerical results were presented to show consistency results.
 The quantum optical experiment through a 2-qubit unitary gate to compress two 2-qubit states into two 1-qubit states demonstrated the effectiveness of the quantum autoencoder.

-Our future work will focus on the protocol of a quantum autoencoder for mixed states.
+Our future work will focus on the protocol of quantum autoencoders for mixed states and general quantum channels to deal with decoherence as well as experimental implementation on other platforms such as trapped ions and superconducting circuits.
+Considering that the required resource for measurement scales exponentially with the qubit number, it is meaningful to investigate the application of quantum autoencoders to reduce burden for quantum estimation and identification.